-1 human rights and down a surger
+[human rights and dama and

 human rights and democracy governance by 2008.

 To strengthen positive image of

 women in leadership within

 communities by 2008.

 Christian Alternative leadership To expand the alternative leadership Women, men.

-Partners Program (Oxfam programme in Vihiga district. women, men.
+Partners Program (Oxfam programme in Vihiga district. wonien, men.

 Development Novib) To create gender awareness within

-Agency 11010) the project area.
+Agency 1(0(10)) the project area.

 (CDPA) Alternative Leadership To sensitize communities in the

-(CDIN) Project (Ford project area on good governance and
+(02111) Project (Ford project area on good governance and

 Foundation) advocacy for their rights.

-To remove restrictions and obstacles Women, Youth, men.
+, To remove restrictions and obstacles Women, Youth, men.

 on community participation in

 Gender and Governance accountability governance and

 Project. development.

-5 To increase the number of NAs at the
+- To increase the number of NAs at the

 district, division, location and sub

 National Civic location levels.

 Education Programme To convene leadership performance

 II (Kenya National and service delivery hearing.

 Civic Education To integrate the alternative

 Programme) leadership project in other CDPA

 components.

 To increase options, choices and Women.

 Voter Education. capabilities of Kenyan women in

 (UNDP) order to enhance women's leadership

 for influencing and participation for

 Gender equality Human rights and

-Democratic governance.
+V. d.
+Francisco and Democratic governance.

 Youth Empowerment To strengthen the policy and

-on Development and institutional frameworks like the
+on Development and Leadership. institutional frameworks like the Gender Commission and Gender

 Leadership.
-Gender Commission and Gender

 Department.
 Electorate.

 To ensure gender equality and People with voters cards.

-women's participation in political
+women's participation in political reopie with voters eards.

 party processes.

 To increase options, choices and

 capabilities of Kenyan women in

 order to enhance women's leadership Young women, young men.

-for influencing and participation for roung women, young men.
+for influencing and participation for

 gender equality, human rights and

 democratic governance.

 To foster maturity and increased

 public awareness for active

 participation in governance issues.

 To improve public understanding of

-nation building , democracy , human
+nation building, democracy, human

 rights, constitutionalism and good

 governance.

 To enhance political tolerance and

 maturity.

 To increase awareness on gender,

 HIV/AIDS and environment as

 crosscutting issues.

 To create awareness on the

 importance of elections.

 To ensure free and fair elections.

-To sensitize on good governance and

-ways of promoting it.
+To sensitize on good governance and ways of promoting it.

 The project goal is to realize

+1